FAFF0x/gen1recomp/README.md

 ## Reusable Machines

-Migliora il funzionamento di MT e MN:
+Improves how TMs and HMs work:

-- le MT non vengono più consumate quando insegnano una mossa;
+- TMs are no longer consumed when teaching a move;
-- le mosse MN possono essere dimenticate;
+- HM moves can be forgotten;
-- il nome della mossa associata a ogni MT o MN viene mostrato direttamente nello zaino.
+- the move assigned to each TM or HM is displayed directly in the Bag.

 ---

 ## Summon

-Aggiunge la voce **SUMMON** al menu Start.
+Adds a **SUMMON** option to the Start menu.

-Permette di inserire un numero del Pokédex e iniziare immediatamente un normale incontro selvatico con il Pokémon corrispondente.
+It allows you to enter a Pokédex number and immediately begin a normal wild encounter with the corresponding Pokémon.

-### Utilizzo
+### Usage

-1. Seleziona **SUMMON**.
+1. Select **SUMMON**.
-2. Inserisci il numero del Pokédex.
+2. Enter the Pokédex number.
-3. Controlla il nome del Pokémon mostrato nella finestra.
+3. Check the Pokémon name displayed in the window.
-4. Seleziona **OK**.
+4. Select **OK**.
-5. Inizia l’incontro selvatico.
+5. Begin the wild encounter.

 ---